gfeiden/PHYS-3210/Week 04/README.md

 monomer neighbors.

 Your tasks are to:
- 1. modify your random walk program so that it can produce a randomly folded chain of monomers.
+ 1. modify your random walk program, `Exercise_06.py` so that it can produce a randomly folded chain of monomers.
 Assume that each monomer has a fixed length (unit length = 1) and that each monomer can, at most, be connected to two other monomers.
 In other words, we want our random walker to move